MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-sharing(photon)-ch2.md

 ![Module3Chapter2step3im](images/module3chapter2step3im.PNG)

-> note: The downloaded package will be in your local download directory folder.
+> note: The downloaded package will be in your local folder where you have saved the file.
 The image above does not portray where you will find the package.

 4. Create a new scene (this can be done using control/command+N or by clicking "file" and selecting "new scene.").
 Save the scene as "HLSharedProjectMain."